dwaite/connect/openid-connect-4-identity-assurance/examples.md

 ### Request

-In this example we assume the RP uses the scope parameter to request the email address and , additionally, the claims parameter, to request verified person data.
+In this example we assume the RP uses the scope parameter to request the email address and, additionally, the claims parameter, to request verified person data.

 The scope value is: `scope=openid email`